SolarArbiter/SolarArbiter.github.io/usecases.md

 **Requirements**:

 - All requirements as listed for Use Case [1.A](#uc1A) with the following modifications.
-- A forecast value must be an empirical probability distribution at each time point (a sequence of {quantile, value} or {Prob(X), X} pairs).
+- The probabilistic forecast must describe one or more points of a cumulative distribution function.
 - User can select among probabilistic forecast performance metrics ([3.A](#uc3A)).
 - Framework provides probabilistic metric values for comparison among forecasts ([3.A](#uc3A)), visual displays of probabilistic forecast performance, and a report for download ([3.D](#uc3D)).